Sublimated shirt, mugs, and tumbler with sunlight and low heat care symbols

 Important Note: Always test your chosen cleaning solution on a hidden area of the item first to ensure it doesn’t cause any unexpected damage.

-Sublimated Mugs and Tumblers
+Sublimated Mugs & Tumblers

-• Avoid sudden temperature changes
+• Avoid sudden extreme temperature changes

-Sublimated Shirts and Apparel
+Sublimated Shirts & Apparel

-• Wash inside out on a gentle cycle
+• Wash on a gentle cycle

-• Never iron directly over the design
+• Do not iron directly on the print

 Sublimated Phone Cases

-• Don’t soak in water
+• Do not soak in water

 Additional Ways to Maximize Sublimation Longevity